-Gulf Cable and Electrical Industries Company - KPSC ("the Parent Company") is a registered Kuwaiti Public Shareholding Company, which was established on 15 March 1975.
+Gulf Cables and Electrical Industries Group Company - KPSC [Formerly: Gulf Cable and Electrical Industries Company - KPSC] ("the Parent Company") is a registered Kuwaiti Public Shareholding Company, which was established on 15 March 1975.
 The shares of the Parent Company are listed on Kuwait Stock Exchange.

 The Group comprises the Parent Company and its subsidiaries.
-The details of the Group's subsidiaries are disclosed in Note 6.
+Details of the Group's subsidiaries are disclosed in Note 6.